 Medical evidence in child abuse cases is generally required and often takes the form of a psychiatric assessment where there has been mental injury.
 We will also look at whether the abuse has affected the victim’s schooling or career prospects.
 It may involve an educational psychologist being asked to prepare a report.
 This is important because the loss of earnings element of a CICA abuse case can frequently be the largest part of the claim and even greater than the award of compensation for the injuries.

-If you have suffered physical or sexual abuse as a child, or you are caring for a child who has been abused then give our free legal helpline a call on freephone 0808 139 1597 or e-mail us.
+If you have suffered physical or sexual abuse as a child, or you are caring for a child who has been abused then give our free confidential legal helpline a call on freephone 0333 888 0446 or e-mail us.